Skip to main content

 No medical provider can guarantee specific results.
 We can guarantee a thorough plan, the right labs, and close follow-up.
 Most patients see meaningful improvement in energy, body composition, and metabolic markers within 3 to 6 months when they follow the plan.

 GLP-1 medications are generally safe, with strong cardiovascular outcome data showing fewer heart attacks and strokes in high-risk patients.
-Common side effects include nausea, constipation, and reflux, especially in the first weeks.
+Common side effects include nausea, constipation, and reflux, particularly in the first weeks.
 Rare but serious risks include pancreatitis and gallbladder problems.
 We monitor closely and adjust dosing.

 Most patients do not have to take GLP-1 medications forever, but some do.
 About 30% to 50% of weight is regained within a year of stopping if no maintenance plan is in place.
 That is why we focus on building durable habits and muscle while you are on the medication.